Recursive construction and enumeration of self-orthogonal and self-dual codes over finite commutative chain rings of even characteristic: Introduction

-On the other hand, when $p=2,$ $m=1,$ $\mathfrak{s}\geq 1$ and $\kappa=1,$ we have $\mathtt{t}=1$ and $\mathscr{R}_{e,m}\simeq \mathbb{Z}_{2^{\mathfrak{s}}},$ and the enumeration formula for self-dual codes over $\mathbb{Z}_{2^{\mathfrak{s}}}$ are obtained by Nagata {\etal} \cite{Fidel}.
-When $p=2$ and $\mathfrak{s}=1,$ we have $\mathtt{t}=\kappa,$ $GR(2^{\mathfrak{s}},m)=\mathbb{F}_{2^m}$ and $\mathscr{R}_{e,m}\simeq \mathbb{F}_{2^m}[y]/\langle y^{\kappa}\rangle,$ and Yadav and Sharma \cite{quasi} provided a recursive method to construct and enumerate self-orthogonal and self-dual codes over $\mathbb{F}_{2^m}[y]/\langle y^{\kappa}\rangle$ from self-orthogonal codes over $\mathbb{F}_{2^m}.$ When $p=2,$ $\mathfrak{s}\geq 1$ and $\kappa=1,$ we have $\mathtt{t}=1$ and $\mathscr{R}_{e,m}\simeq GR(2^{\mathfrak{s}},m),$ and Yadav and Sharma \cite{Galois} observed that the recursive construction methods and enumeration techniques employed in \cite{Fidel,quasi,Y}, do not directly extend to construct and enumerate self-orthogonal and self-dual codes over Galois rings of even characteristic.
-To address this limitation, they modified their recursive method, where they constructed self-orthogonal and self-dual codes over Galois rings of even characteristic from doubly even codes over the Teichm$\ddot{u}$ller set $\mathcal{T}_m$ of $\mathscr{R}_{e,m}.$ However, working as in Section $3$ of \cite{quasi}, we observe that even these modified recursive methods are insufficient to construct and enumerate self-orthogonal and self-dual codes over finite commutative chain rings of even characteristic in the case when $p=2$ and both $ \kappa, s\geq 2,$ as illustrated in Example \ref{example1}.
-The main goal of this paper is to provide a modified recursive method for constructing and enumerating all self-orthogonal and self-dual codes over finite commutative chain rings of even characteristic when $p=2$ and $\kappa\geq 3$ is odd.
-The complementary case, where $\kappa$ is even, will be addressed in a subsequent work \cite{YSub}, in which we develop a recursive method for constructing self-orthogonal and self-dual codes over $\mathscr{R}_{e,m}$ from a nested sequence of self-orthogonal codes over finite fields that meet certain additional conditions.
 Together, the aforementioned works provide a complete solution to the problem of enumeration of self-orthogonal and self-dual codes over finite commutative chain rings.
 Notably, as shown in \cite{Jose, Lavanya}, the resulting enumeration formulae have broader applications, including the enumeration of self-orthogonal and self-dual quasi-abelian codes and self-orthogonal and self-dual Galois additive cyclic codes over finite commutative chain rings, as well as various other special classes of linear codes that decompose into direct sums of self-orthogonal and self-dual linear codes over finite commutative chain rings.
 Additionally, these enumeration formulae are instrumental in classifying such codes up to monomial equivalence \cite{BETTY,Choi,GBN,Galois,Y}.
 It is worth noting that all monomially equivalent linear codes over finite commutative chain rings have the same homogenous and overweight distances.
 Consequently, these enumeration formulae are also instrumental in the effective implementation of search algorithms aimed at identifying new codes with optimal parameters \cite{Gassner,Ozbudak}.